List of The Inbetweeners characters: Tara Brown

-Tara Brown is in the year below the four main characters and becomes a love interest for Simon when he accidentally sits on her in the common room, after which they talk and she invites him to a gig.
+Tara Brown is in the year below the four main characters and becomes a love interest for Simon when he accidentally sits on her in the common room, after which they talk about music; Tara then invites Simon to a gig.
 A bubbly, hyper and impulsive girl, she becomes Simon's girlfriend in the episode "The Gig and the Girlfriend".
-Simon promises to bring cannabis to the gig, after Jay claims (falsely) that his friend could get them some.
+Simon promises to bring cannabis to the gig, after Jay (falsely) claims that his friend could get them some.
 They eventually do find some cannabis and all get high.
-In the same episode, Tara gets injured while "moshing" and, from a combination of being stoned and concussed, she feels queasy and faint and is sick just before she kisses Simon.
-Will goes to Simon for help when he has an adverse reaction to the drugs but he is too busy with Tara as she is stoned and throwing up.
-Tara has a mostly ambivalent attitude towards Will, Jay and Neil, but does try and set up Will with her close friend Kerry in "The Gig and the Girlfriend" via a double date at Waterside shopping centre.
+In the same episode, Tara gets injured while moshing and, from a combination of being stoned and concussed, feels queasy and faint, and is violently sick just before kissing Simon.
+Will goes to Simon for help when he has an adverse reaction to the drugs, but the latter is too busy with Tara, as she is stoned, throwing up, has wet herself and is passionately kissing Simon.
+Tara has a mostly ambivalent attitude towards Will, Jay and Neil, but does try to set Will up with her close friend Kerry in "Will's Dilemma" via a double date at Waterside shopping centre.
 Her final appearance is in the episode "The Trip to Warwick", in which Simon and Tara plan to go to her sister's house in Warwick to have sex.
-Simon brings along the other boys, annoying Tara.
-Simon scares Tara after he cannot get an erection (after following some unhelpful advice from Jay), and attempts to induce one by hitting his penis.
-He and the other boys then get kicked out of Tara's sister's house in the middle of the night and Simon receives a text telling him to never contact her again.
+Simon, to Tara's annoyance, brings along the other boys.
+When they do attempt to have sex, Simon scares Tara, as he cannot get an erection (after following some unhelpful advice from Jay to increase his stamina by having a "tactical wank" beforehand) and attempts to induce one by hitting and verbally insulting his penis.
+He and the other boys are then kicked out of Tara's sister's house in the middle of the night; Simon receives a text from her in the morning, telling him never to contact her again.

 When her name is mentioned, Jay often mimics the sound of morse code and exclaims "time for another Tara update!", because Simon talks about her so frequently during their short relationship.
-He manages to keep this up even when vomiting due to a hangover on the car journey back from Warwick.
+He manages to keep this up even when vomiting owing to a hangover on the car journey back from Warwick.